-Pride of America is the only U.S. flagged vessel based in Hawaii conducting year-round 7-day voyages to all the major Hawaiian Islands.
-The remaining cruise capacity to Hawaii is generated by international cruise brands which must sail to and from Hawaii from international destinations.
-Most of these companies have corporate operations based on the U.S. mainland, with 96% of the cruise brands visiting Hawaii being from North America.
+The U.S. is the primary source market for cruises to the Hawaiian Islands.
+Norwegian Cruise Line generates the most capacity in Hawai‘i with the Pride of America’s permanent deployment from Honolulu.
+Pride of America is the only U.S. flagged vessel based in Hawai‘i, sailing 7-day round trip cruises within the Hawaiian Islands.
+The balance of Hawai‘i’s cruise capacity is generated by international cruise brands which are required to sail to and from Hawai‘i from international destinations.
+The majority of these companies have corporate operations based in the U.S. North American cruise brands represent 96% of the brands visiting Hawai‘i.

-- Build sustainable future cruise calls for 2023 and beyond in alignment with the initiatives set forth by the HTA
+- Support the resumption of cruising for the Hawaiian Islands and build sustainable future cruise calls for 2023 and beyond in alignment with HTA's Strategic Plan.

-- Coordinate with local government agencies (DOT, DLNR, CLIA & HVCB and Island Visitors Bureaus) on all matters related to the cruise industry
+- Coordinate with local government agencies and tourism organizations (DOT, DLNR, CLIA & HVCB Island Chapters) on matters related to the cruise industry.

 - Coordinate with local stakeholders of the Hawaiian Islands on cruise-related issues to ensure a positive visitor experience.